dmfow/CheatSheets/Flask.md

 # => Replace THEUSER with your username
 # => Replace THESNAME with the name of your new service

-# A)
-# Create a user and it's library
+# A) Create a user and it's library
 sudo adduser THEUSER

-# B)
-# ut your pythonscript with Flask in /home/THEUSER/flasklib
+# B) Do your python script with Flask (Eg the above file)
-# Eg the above file.
-Call it eg thepython.py
+# Eg Place it in: /home/THEUSER/flask_app/thepython.py

-# C)
-# Maybe you have to do (if it's not already there)
+# C) Maybe you have to do this (if it's not already there)
 chown THEUSER thepython.py
 chmod +x thepython.py

-# D)
-# Create the service in systemd
+# D) Create the service in systemd

-# sudo nano /etc/systemd/system/THESNAME
+# sudo nano /etc/systemd/system/THESNAME.service

 [Unit]
 Description=Flask application
 After=multi-user.target